Quantum Riemannian geometry of quantum projective spaces: Preliminaries

 In what follows, an important role is going to be played by the monoidal category of finite-dimensional $\Uqg$-modules.
 This is a braided monoidal category, where we recall that a \emph{braiding} on a monoidal category is the choice of a natural isomorphism $X \otimes Y \cong Y \otimes X$ for each pair of objects $X$ and $Y$, satisfying the hexagon relations \cite[Definition 8.1.1]{egno}.
 It is a generalization of the flip map in the category of vector spaces.

 For the category of finite-dimensional $\Uqg$-modules we write the braiding as

 The braiding is not unique and we adopt the same choice as \cite{heko}, described as follows.
-Given two simple modules $V(\lambda)$ and $V(\mu)$, choose a highest weight vector $v_\lambda$ for the first and a lowest weight vector $v_{w_0 \mu}$ for the second.
+Given two simple modules $V(\lambda)$ and $V(\mu)$, choose a highest weight vector $v_\lambda$ for the first and a lowest weight vector $w_{w_0 \mu}$ for the second (here $w_0$ denotes the longest word of the Weyl group, as usual).
 Then the braiding is determined by

-Indeed, $v_\lambda \otimes v_{w_0 \mu}$ is a cyclic vector for $V(\lambda) \otimes V(\mu)$, hence $\braid_{V(\lambda), V(\mu)}$ is completely determined by the action on this vector and the fact that it is a $\Uqg$-module map.
-We also note that this implies the following: given weight vectors $v_i \in V(\lambda)$ and $v_j \in V(\mu)$, we have
+Indeed, $v_\lambda \otimes w_{w_0 \mu}$ is a cyclic vector for $V(\lambda) \otimes V(\mu)$, hence $\braid_{V(\lambda), V(\mu)}$ is completely determined by the action on this vector and the fact that it is a $\Uqg$-module map.
+We also note that this implies the following: given weight vectors $v_i \in V(\lambda)$ and $w_j \in V(\mu)$, we have

-where any additional term in this expression has weight lower than $\wt(v_j)$ in the first leg and weight higher than $\wt(v_i)$ in the second leg.
+where any additional term in this expression has weight lower than $\wt(w_j)$ in the first leg and weight higher than $\wt(v_i)$ in the second leg.